Getting the best heating oil prices

 Heating oil prices have gone up and down over the last five years or so.
 Having generally followed an upward trend between January 2016 and April 2018, they then hovered around the 50p per litre mark (on average) until January 2020.

-They then dropped suddenly in spring and summer 2020 and, as of July 2020, the average price for heating oil was only half what it cost in July 2019.
-When compared with July 2016, it was down 24%.
+They then dropped suddenly in spring and summer 2020 and, as of October 2020, the average price for heating oil was half what it cost two years before, in October 2018.

 This is the result of falling oil prices across the world during the coronavirus pandemic, so it is tricky to predict what will happen to prices in future.

 In previous years, we've seen prices fall in summer, though this isn't something to rely on.